chevereto/v4-docs/application/reference/cli.md

 ### Setting update

-The `-C setting-update` command updates the target database setting key value.
+The `setting-update` command updates the target database setting key value.
 It outputs the value after update.

 To update the value for "maintenance":